reganto/usernado/README.md

 class Echo(Handler.WebSocket):
     def on_message(self, message):
         self.send(message)
-        # Use send to send message to specific participant
-        # And use broadcast to send message to participants
 ```

 As you can see `Handler` is a Facade. you can use it to handle your request as you wish.